Harkame/AmazonTracker/README.md

 # AmazonTracker

-AmazonTracker is a script that track amazon product and notify you if the price is below an specified price, if the product is avaiable or discounting
+AmazonTracker is a script that track amazon product and notify you if the price is below an specified price, if the product is available or discounting

 You can be notified by eMail or with firebase push notification